coherence-community/coherence-demo/README.md

 ## Overview

 This document describes how to build and run the Coherence Demonstration application.
-The application showcases Coherence gen eral features, scalability capabilities including:
+The application showcases Coherence general features, scalability capabilities including:

 * Clustering and Data Sharding
 * Scalability and High Availability